Homemade Asian pickled red onions

 Asian Pickled Red Onions with Chinese Spices.

-It’s a vinegar-based quick pickle made with a 1:1 ratio of vinegar and water, boasting an Asian twist of flavor.
-Unlike most Asian quick pickles, which you can eat right immediately, this crispy pickled onion is best eaten the next day after being refrigerated.
+It’s a vinegar-based quick pickle made with a 1:1 ratio of vinegar and water to get that perfect balance of sweetness and mild vinegary tang.
+Unlike Asian quick-pickled cucumber, which you can eat right away, this pickled red onion is best eaten the next 2-3 days after being refrigerated.
+It gives some time for the flavor to deepen.

 Pouring brine into a jar of red onions and spices